Upload-Academy/azerothcore-shell/README.md

 *NOTE: this project is a **Work In Progress**.
 There's a lot of work to be done on this project.
 It's got basically no instructions at the moment.*

 WoS is a project focused building a fully solo-able World of Warcraft experience whilst staying as close to "blizzlike" as possible.
+The ability to run this as a public server and play with other players still remains, but some things have been tweaked to ensure someone playing alone can do so for the most part.

 Put another way: WoS turns WoW into a single player RPG game that just so happens to support you and your friends playing in the same world (coop).

+## How

+*This is very much a work in progress.*

+1. Clone this repository to a Ubuntu 22.04 server
+1. Open and edit the `config.sh` file...
+    1. ... replacing `AZEROTHCORE_SERVER_REMOTE_ENDPOINT` with your *public* IP address
+    1. ... replacing `AZEROTHCORE_SERVER_BIND_IP` with your *private*, *internal* IP address
+1. Run `bash setup.sh` and you should get a working WotLK server

 ## Why?